 What is your site visitors’ screen resolution?
 With an increase in sales for netbooks and laptops, your site might be experiencing an increase in site visitors with smaller screen resolutions.

-I hope you don’t underestimate the impact of screen resolutions to the conversion rate.
-I have seen many sites where the call to actions or the important messages are under the fold.
+I hope you don’t underestimate the impact of screen resolutions on the conversion rate.
+I have seen many sites where the call to action or the important messages is under the fold.

 Notice that height with 768 ranks second for this one site.
 (I have seen 1024×768 rank first for some sites)

-Notice that the red box (call to action) goes away when I changed my resolution to 1024×768.
-They are increasing the chance for visitors to bounce, because it makes the gap between the customer intent and that landing page’s objective to widen.
+Notice that the red box (call to action) went away when I changed my resolution to 1024×768.
+It went away, which may increase visitors' chance to bounce because a user may miss a key link to the next page.
+After all, it makes the gap between the customer intent and that landing page’s objective widen.

 1280×800